nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

       * Level 1 - Remove Strengthen
       * Level 4 - Magnify / **Panacea x5**
       * Level 5 - Anything (You just need a placeholder, this has no particular use aside from this)
-    * Serge
-      * Level 1 - Strengthen
-      * Level 4 - BushBasher
     * Leena
       * Level 3 - BushBasher
       * Level 4 - Photonbeam
       * Level 5 - Anything (You just need a placeholder, this has no particular use aside from this)
-  * Head to Mt.
-Pyre

-### Mt.
-Pyre

-  * Put Glenn in first while running
+    * Serge
+      * Level 1 - Strengthen
+      * Level 4 - BushBasher
+  * Menu - Use Elements
+    * Capsule Everyone.
-  * Head up to the ladder and heal everyone before you go up, then move up to the next screen.
+  * Head up to the ladder.

 #### Solt/Pepper (525/6 507/8)